CoAct Database

 | 2.4 million avoided premature deaths annually from outdoor air pollution | People/countries affected target |

-| stabilizing the climate with warming limited to 1.5°C and drastically reduced air pollution | Other target |
+| Stabilizing the climate with warming limited to 1.5°C and drastically reduced air pollution | Other target |